filipvanlaenen/iacasha1/results/Overview.md

 ## Number of Direct Occurrences

+The number of direct occurrences is measured as the number of times an input bit occurs directly in an expression in the calculation.
+When all input bits have been fixed, the number of direct occurrences will have been reduced to zero.

+A reduction of the number of direct occurrences may give an indication that the project is approaching a collision, and if the number of direct occurrences is reduced to zero without all input bits being fixed, a collision has indeed been found.
+However, it can be expected that if this project will find a collision, the collision will be found long before the number of direct occurrences has been reduced to zero.
+Also, a large reduction in the number of direct occurrences doesn't guarantee that a collision will be found: as long as every input bit remains present at least once in the calculation of an output bit, a collision has not been found.

+The performance of the project can be benchmarked against a linear reduction of the number of direct occurrences, starting from the number of direct occurrences for the situation where no input bit has been fixed, to a value of 0 for 511 input bits fixed.

 Results better than the linear reduction are marked in bold.

 | Restrictions | Linear Reduction | Best Reduction | Best Restriction |